xdvom03/klaus/documentation.md

 # Crawler

-It's not there yet.
-Not even started.
-Well, you can list links of a site.
-That's something.
+The crawler inside is extremely poor.
+It is not configurable and presumably broken with the new backend.

 # Used libraries

 Dexador (https://github.com/fukamachi/dexador) for downloading page data.

-LTK (http://www.peter-herth.de/ltk/index.html) for the window GUI (its current awfulness is my responsibility, not LTK's).
+LTK (http://www.peter-herth.de/ltk/index.html) for the window GUI.

 QURI (https://github.com/fukamachi/quri) for dealing with URL character issues (example.com/B%C3%A1g%C5%99i -> example.com/Bágři)

+Plump (https://github.com/Shinmera/plump) for something similar inside the HTML (XML escape: \&rsquo; -> ' (with a little help))